-- A. An act of bullying, by either an individual student or a group of students, is expressly prohibited: - 1. on the school premises, at the school functions or activities, on the school transportation; or - 2. by the use of electronic technology and communications on the school premises, during the school functions or activities, on the school transportation, or on the school computers, networks, forums, and mailing lists. - B. A school-aged child who voluntarily participates in a public school activity, such as a cocurricular or extracurricular activity, is subject to the policy provisions applicable to the public school students participating in the activity. - C. This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student's act of bullying.
+- A. An act of bullying, by either an individual student or a group of students, is expressly prohibited: - 1. on the school premises, at the school functions or activities, on the school transportation; - 2. by the use of electronic technology and communications on the school premises, during the school functions or activities, on the school transportation, or on the school computers, networks, forums, and mailing lists; or - 3. by use of electronic technology and communications off the school premises to the extent such use substantially and materially disrupts student learning or the school environment. - B. A school-aged child who voluntarily participates in a public-school activity, such as a cocurricular or extracurricular activity, is subject to the policy provisions applicable to the public-school students participating in the activity. - C. This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student's act of bullying.
 This policy also applies to any student whose conduct at any time or in any place constitutes bullying or other prohibited conduct that interferes with or obstructs the mission or operations of the school district or the safety or welfare of the student or other students, or materially and substantially interferes with a student's educational opportunities or performance or ability to participate in school functions or activities or receive school benefits, services, or privileges.
 This policy also applies to an act of cyberbullying regardless of whether such act is committed on or off school district property and/or with or without the use of school district resources.
-This policy also applies to sexual exploitation. - D. Malicious and sadistic conduct involving race, color, creed, national origin, sex, age, marital status, status with regard to public assistance, disability, religion, sexual harassment, and sexual orientation and gender identity as defined in Minnesota
+This policy also applies to sexual exploitation.

-Statutes, chapter 363A is prohibited.
+D. Malicious and sadistic conduct involving race, color, creed, national origin, sex, age, marital status, status with regard to public assistance, disability, religion, sexual harassment, and sexual orientation and gender identity as defined in Minnesota Statutes, chapter 363A is prohibited.
 This prohibition applies to students, independent contractors, teachers, administrators, and other school personnel.